captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Well what would you like to do here?
 ---
-There's the University,
+There’s the University,
 ---
-there's adult classes
+there’s adult classes
 ---
 or hot yoga
 ---
 on North Clinton
 ---
-Which I've never taken
+Which I’ve never taken
 ---
 but I see everybody through the
 ---